garyvaughan1221/django_form/README.md

 ## Debugging
 I managed to get the launch.json working on my laptop for the debugger.
 It should be in the .vsCode folder.
 Hopefully it works for you.
 I used the Python Debugger: Django (forms).

+## MY MongoDB Cluster
+This won't work for you.
+It is whitelisted and there isn't any way around it.
+Perhaps I'll try to put this on PythonAnywhere for fun.
+You can get your own cluster and import the files via the 'Compass' desktop app.
+Then setup a READ_ONLY user for your database and voila!